qinguorui2001/tp/docs/UserGuide.md

 ### Showing a student’s assignments: `show`

-Shows the assignments of the specified student in the assignment list.
+Shows the assignments of the specified student in the assignment list panel.
 The assignment list is always sorted by status and date.

 Format: `show INDEX`